-- 2.2 Stability: In order to analyze the stability of ownership, a particularly important factor to be taken into account is succession planning.
+Willingness and ability of key shareholders to provide extraordinary financial support 4.2 Stability: In order to analyze the stability of ownership, a particularly important factor to be taken into account is succession planning.
 A very important part of our background analytical work is an attempt to assess whether, and under right of succession, the AMC's prospects would be supported and by whom.
 This is particularly relevant in case of family-owned businesses and joint ventures, whose failures could have a contagious effect on the sustainability of the AMC.
-A stable ownership with clarity in succession, perhaps major stakes residing with one family or group, is considered positive for ratings. - 2.3 Business Acumen: PACRA gauges the sponsors' business acumen.
+A stable ownership with clarity in succession, perhaps major stakes residing with one family or group, is considered positive for ratings.
+On the contrary, high free float (in case of listed concerns) leads to risk of take over and may anchor lower ratings.

+4.3 Business Acumen: PACRA gauges the sponsors' business acumen.
 Having a strong business acumen set has been critical for sustainable success.
 PACRA analyzes business acumen through two primary areas: i) industry-specific working knowledge, and ii) strategic thinking capability.
 Meanwhile, a deep and applicable understanding of the system is critical in order to determine how a business achieves its goals and objectives.
 The scope includes the assessment and understanding of how the shareholders of the AMC deliberate over and successfully make the right business decisions.

-2.4 Financial Strength: PACRA analyzes the ability and willingness of the major shareholders to support the AMC both on a continuing basis, and support in times of crisis.
+4.4 Financial Strength: PACRA analyzes the ability and willingness of the major shareholders to support the AMC both on a continuing basis, and support in times of crisis.
 Here, PACRA gives due importance to: i) behavior of the major shareholders to provide timely and comprehensive support in times of need in the past, ii) prospective view of key shareholders, in case such need arises, iii) other businesses of shareholders, and iv) the level of commitment of the major shareholder with the AMC in providing capital support.
 In case of no explicit commitment, PACRA attempts to form a view on availability of likely support.
 Support, in this context, refers strictly to financial support, rather than operational support.
 The scope for looking at other business of shareholders includes overall profiling of the key shareholders in the context of identifying the resources they have, outside the AMC.
 If, in a group structure, the financial strength of the shareholder is deemed to be weaker than that of the AMC, this may bode negatively for the AMC's standalone rating given the possibility that the AMC may at some point of time be bound to extend financial support to its weaker parent.